-What is the Nightingale model?
+What is the Nightingale Model?

 The Nightingale model is a set of systems and processes for housing provision.
-The model exists to enables licensed architects to develop Nightingale buildings using the learnings and interrogations of architects who have previously developed Nightingale buildings.
+The model exists to enable licensed architects to develop Nightingale buildings using the learnings and interrogations of architects who have previously developed Nightingale buildings.

 Capped project profits